A vacation is supposed to be about taking a break…

 Is an African safari safe?
 It’s a bucket list vacation for many people.

 Although statistics are hard to come by, the truth is that such incidents are relatively rare on game reserves.
 Millions of people visit Africa each year to go on safari, and enjoy a safe and incredible experience.
-Having said that, if you’re planning a safari, there are some safety tips that you should know.
+Having said that, if you’re planning a trip, there are some safari safety tips that you should know.

 Stay Inside Your Vehicle